crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Essence of calculus" 3Blue1Brown playlist](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr&index=1)

 This is another excellent series from 3Blue1Brown.
-It focuses on building intuition for calculus, building up using thought experiments in a way that makes you feel like you are discovering calculus for yourself.
-Like his "Essence of Linear Algebra" playlist, it focuses on intuition rather than computation.
-I recommend watching this playlist before taking a calculus course.
+Like his "Essence of Linear Algebra" playlist, this one focuses on building intuition for calculus rather than computation.
+It builds up using thought experiments and visuals in a way that makes you feel like you could've discovered calculus for yourself.
+I recommend starting here.

 ### [Gilbert Strang's "Highlights of Calculus" playlist](https://www.youtube.com/playlist?list=PLBE9407EA64E2C318&index=1)

-Another excellent playlist from Gilbert Strang.
-This is a more advanced playlist but it is still not a full course.
-It is a great resource for building intuition for calculus.
-I recommend watching this playlist after watching the 3Blue1Brown playlist.
+I love Gilbert Strang and this is another excellent playlist.
+This isn't a full course, but it still a deep dive on calculus.
+It helped me develop a deeper intuition for calculus.

 # Programming